This post may contain affiliate links. If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

-- Floating valve: A metal pin, located on the top of the Instant Pot that gauges the amount of pressure within the Instant Pot.
-When the pin is up, then there is pressure within the Instant Pot.
-When it is below the lid, the pressure is low.
+- Floating valve: A metal pin, located on the top of the pressure cooker that gauges the amount of pressure within the pot.
+When the pin is up, then the pot is pressurized.
+When it is below the lid, there is not any pressure within the pot.
 Never open the Instant Pot unless the floating valve has completely dropped.

 - Sealing ring: A silicone ring, located underneath the lid that allows the Instant Pot to seal.
-Check that your sealing ring is positioned correctly (see below) every time before operating your Instant Pot.
+Check that your sealing ring is positioned correctly (see below) every time before operating your pressure cooker.

 - Inner liner/pot: The inner pot in the Instant Pot is a stainless steel pot that sits on a burner.
 If you use your Instant Pot frequently, you might want to invest in an extra inner pot.

 - Mode or function buttons: The Instant Pot is a digital pressure cooker.
-The buttons (or knob) on the front of the Instant Pot control the function.
+The buttons (or knob) on the front control the function.
 To go from one function to another, for example – from sauté to pressure cooking – press cancel first.
-An Instant Pot can have up to 15 different functions, though most of them can be performed manually as well.
+An IP can have up to 15 different functions, though most of them can be performed manually as well.
 An Instant Pot 101 tip is to use the present functions if the recipe calls for it, or choose whatever function is closest to the recipe type.

-- Lid – the Instant Pot lid twists and locks into place.
+- Lid – the lid twists and locks into place.
 Figuring out how to properly close and lock the lid is key for understanding the basics of pressure cooking.
 Securing the lid allows the pressure cooker to contain the pressure.
 The lid is placed on at an angle, with markings to reflect where it goes, then locks when twisted.
 You can see below where the arrows line up to show the lid is locked.